Tips for building a house in 2025 [Australia]

 • Make arrangements and think of timing – if you need to sell your property before purchasing, or if you currently lease a property look at when your lease expires

-• Assemble a team around you and educate yourself on the purchasing process – get a good conveyancer, and buyer’s agent so that when you find the perfect property you are in a position to move quickly.
+• Assemble a team around you and educate yourself on the purchasing process – get a good conveyancer, legal team, and buyer’s agent so that when you find the perfect property you are in a position to move quickly.

 If you wait too long before organising these things, you'll end up being beaten by other buyers that are more prepared.